 Dr. Goldie points out that pet owners have the option of stopping aggressive treatments, letting their pets' lives end comfortably in the intimate, caring surroundings of their own home through mobile hospice care services.

 Hospice care services - euthanasia at home.
 Some pet owners may not feel home service is right for them.
 Some may feel it isn't suitable for them or their family members to be present.
 For example, having young children attend may not be advisable.
 However, increasingly, pet owners and family members insist on being there for the final goodbye.
 Dr. Rosen has performed home pet euthanasia for loving pet owners in her many years of practice and states that each case is as unique as the pet and the individual who cares for it.

 Many factors are involved which consider the animal, owner, and environment.
 It takes more than just a skilled veterinarian to master all three components while putting the owner and patient at ease.
 Dr. Goldie emphasizes the importance that respect plays in the final moment of a pet's life.
 She advocates other animal companions being present to allow closure and peace.

 Having the flexibility of a home euthanasia has allowed Dr. Goldie to perform the procedure in a variety of environments, for example, outdoors in the backyard, under a favorite tree, in a favorite spot on the couch or an owner's bed, in front of the family room fireplace, or downstairs in a cool basement.

 Being prepared.
 More and more educated pet owners are realizing that long waits in crowded clinics while being surrounded by misbehaving pets tends to add to their own pet's nervousness ... while not exactly offering the preferred environment in which to say final goodbyes.

 Finding closure.
-Making the choice to put your dog or cat to sleep will never be an easy decision for any loving pet owner.
+Making the choice to put your cat, dog, or rabbit to sleep will never be an easy decision for any loving pet owner.
 Whether you choose a home euthanasia or clinic euthanasia, the ultimate goal is to offer your pet the most humane and stress-free option, while knowing you made the best possible decision on its behalf.
 Your pet deserves it!